Mission of PALS Enrichment Classes:

 We communicate with the PALS community through the forum and emails on this webpage and through our Facebook.

-If you are interested in joining PALS, you can see the Terms and Conditions here, which also provides a link to the rest of our policies.
-If you have questions which haven’t otherwise been answered, please contact our Board President or other board member, using the information on the Contact Page.
+If you are interested in joining PALS, you can see the Terms and Conditions here, as well as the rest of our policies.
+If you have questions which haven’t otherwise been answered, please contact our new family liason or other board member, using the information on the Contact Page.

 Starting Spring 2016 Term, families are not able to register for classes unless there is a copy of your clearances on file.